klauer/epics-sumo-mirror/doc/reference-sumo-scan.rst

     Perform some self tests.
 ``-c FILE, --config FILE``
     Load options from the given configuration file.
-You can specify more than one of these, in this case the files are merged.
-If this option is not given and --no-default-config is not given, the program tries to load the default configuration file sumo-db.config.
+You can specify more than one of these.
+Unless --no-default-config is given, the program always loads configuration files from several standard directories first before it loads your configuration file.
+The contents of all configuration files are merged.
 ``--no-default-config``
     If this option is given the program doesn't load the default configuration.
 ``--mergeoption OPTIONNAME``